-Join Justin Reznick for an in-depth discussion in this video Isolating a tree in a lush landscape shot, part of Photographing the Fjords of New Zealand.
+Join Justin Reznick for an in-depth discussion in this video Isolating a tree in a lush landscape shot, part of Travel Photography: Fjords of New Zealand.

 - In this beautiful valley, we're able to spot this tree, just down the road, pulled in and began exploring.
 I don't know where the tree's gonna look best from, what perspective, so the best thing to do is to put on the lens you think's gonna work, here.
 In this case it's a wide-angle, and do a 360, just work the tree.
 I went through, what looked like grassland ended up being swampland, so I got pretty wet.
 But hey, that's okay.
 Took some shots from that side, some from the road, here.
 Now I'm kind of behind the tree.